mike-ward/mike-ward.github.io/markdownedit.md

 ## Auto Save

-When Auto Save is enabled `Ctrl+0`, content is saved to the original file location 4 seconds after the last detected change.
+When Auto Save is enabled `Alt+S`, content is saved to the original file location 4 seconds after the last detected change.
 Unlike some auto-save features, this one will essentially save changes whenever typing is paused.

 ## User Settings